holos-run/holos/doc/design/v1beta1/rendering.md

 `holos.internal:pull-valkey-3f9ac81b2e44` collision-free.
-The task name must satisfy D3's RFC 1123 label constraint, so the chart name is sanitized (characters outside `[a-z0-9-]` map to `-`, uppercase folds to lowercase) and the digest — computed over the key triple joined with `\n` — guarantees uniqueness even when two distinct keys sanitize to the same chart name.
-The digest also keys the platform-level cache directory, so repeated renders reuse pulled charts just as the per-component `vendor/{version}` cache does today.
+The task name must satisfy D3's RFC 1123 label constraint, so the chart name is sanitized (characters outside `[a-z0-9-]` map to `-`, uppercase folds to lowercase) and the digest — computed over the key triple joined with `\n` — disambiguates distinct keys that sanitize to the same chart name.
+A truncated digest cannot guarantee uniqueness, so the parent — which holds the complete set of dedup keys when it synthesizes the nodes — MUST verify the key-to-ID mapping is injective and fail the render naming both key triples on a collision — astronomically unlikely, but a silent collision would merge two unrelated chart pulls, so it is checked, not assumed.
+The full (untruncated) digest keys the platform-level cache directory, so repeated renders reuse pulled charts just as the per-component `vendor/{version}` cache does today.

 ### Step 4: topological sort and bounded execution